-The road safety of older road users is to a large extent determined by two factors: functional limitations and physical vulnerability.
-Both factors contribute to the relatively high fatality rate for older road users as a result of crashes.
-Functional limitations can increase crash risk, whereas a higher physical vulnerability increases injury severity.
+The road safety of older road users is to a large extent determined by three factors, the main ones being functional limitations and physical vulnerability which both contribute to the relatively high fatality rate for older road users in road crashes.
+Functional limitations can increase crash risk, whereas higher physical vulnerability increases injury severity.
 A third reason for the high fatality rate of older adults seems to be their low annual mileage.
-In general, drivers traveling fewer kilometres have increased crash rates per kilometre compared to those driving more kilometres.
-These three explanations for the high fatality rate for older drivers are most probably connected, with the physical and mental condition of the driver having the biggest influence on the other two factors.
-Drivers who have a medical condition are also likely to be more fragile than other (older) drivers and will also drive less frequently or at least drive shorter distances.
+In general, drivers travelling fewer kilometres have higher crash rates per kilometre compared to those driving more kilometres ("low mileage bias", see e.g. Janke, 1991; Hakamies, Raitanen & O'Neill, 2002).
+These three explanations for the high fatality rate for older drivers are most probably connected, with the physical and mental condition of the driver having the greatest influence on the other two factors.
+That is, drivers who have a medical condition are also likely to be more fragile than other (older) drivers and will also drive less frequently or at least drive shorter distances.

-As people age - a process that does not start at the same age for each and every individual functional limitations and disorders occur which may increase the crash rate of road users.
-This is particularly the case in the decline of motor functions like muscle strength, finely tuned coordination, and the ability to adapt to sudden changes in bodily position.
+As road users age - a process that starts at different times depending on the individual - functional limitations and disorders occur which may increase their road traffic crash rate.
+This is particularly the case in the decline of motor functions such as muscle strength, finely tuned coordination and the ability to adapt to sudden changes in bodily position.
 There are few indications that a decline in visual and cognitive functions, as part of normal ageing, also has road safety consequences.
 Only in the case of severe sensory, perceptual, and cognitive limitations does the relation between functional limitations and crash involvement become visible.
-Examples are eye disorders such as cataract, macular degeneration, and glaucoma, and diseases like dementia, stroke, and diabetes.
+Examples are eye disorders such as cataract, macular degeneration, and glaucoma, and diseases like dementia, stroke and diabetes.

-Functional limitations and age related disorders do not automatically lead to unsafe traffic behavior.
-Other characteristics of older road users can prevent safety problems.
-Among these are the insight into one's own limitations, driving experience, and compensation behavior such as driving when the roads are less busy or when it is daytime and dry.
-If, in spite of behavioral compensation, a crash occurs, the older driver is more vulnerable than younger drivers: his injuries will be more severe given an identical collision impact.
+Functional limitations and age-related disorders do not automatically lead to unsafe traffic behaviour since older road user behaviour and other characteristics often prevents road safety problems.
+These include being aware of one's limitations, long-driving experience, and compensation behaviour such as driving when the roads are less busy or when it is daytime and dry.
+However, notwithstanding behavioural compensation, once a crash occurs, older drivers are more vulnerable than younger drivers and their injuries will be more severe given any given impact.